 - (a) Answer as part of pre-lab: How many cycles will it take to execute this program?
 How long will this take on the EVBU?
 (Again, ignore the swi instruction.) - (b) Use a text editor to enter the code into a program you will have to add org statements and other assembler directives to make the program work. - (c) Assemble the program and run it on the HC12.
+(Do not try to run it on the simulator it will take a very long time to finish.)
 How long does it take to run?
 This time should match your answer to part (a).